JacoboLansac/audits/solo/soar-review.md

     }
 ```

-This means that when recovering "non-locked-reward-tokens", the function will actually recover **all** reward tokens, leaving the staking contract insolvent and incapable to payout rewards to all users.
+This means that when recovering "non-locked-reward-tokens", the function will recover **all** reward tokens, leaving the staking contract insolvent and incapable of paying all users.

 #### Impact